osantana/prettyconf/docs/source/advanced.rst

 .. autoclass:: prettyconf.loaders.AbstractConfigurationLoader

 For example, say you want to write a Yaml loader.
+It is important to note that by raising a ``KeyError`` exception from the loader, prettyconf knows that it has to keep looking down the loaders chain for a specific config.

 .. code-block:: python